Monika Krupa: Chess career

-The winner in the Swiss-system tournaments in Olomouc (1998), Lubniewice (2002), Wroclaw (2005) and Olomouc tournament Proclient Cup (2006).
+The winner in the Swiss-system tournaments in Olomouc (1998), Lubniewice (2002), Wrocław (2005) and Olomouc tournament Proclient Cup (2006).
 In 2008, she placed third in tournament in Mariánské Lázně and complete third norm for Woman Grandmaster (WGM) title.

-Currently she represents the color of Wroclaw club "Polonia".
+Currently she represents the color of Wrocław club "Polonia".
 Monika also known as Scrabble and Sudoku player.

 In 2013 Monika together with her husband Krzysztof released book "Królestwo geniuszu i fantazji" ("The Kingdom of genius and imagination") (ISBN 978-83-934672-1-1), with the preface written by Grandmaster Vassily Ivanchuk.